Guest post by Rich Jones.

 While it’s an excellent way for many entrepreneurs to generate start-up funds, it’s trading away potential future earnings for immediate short-term cash, diluting ownership, and possibly even giving up some control.
 For those reasons, many small businesses in need of small business funding prefer loans and credit options over equity investment.

-Small business loans, including those designed for bad credit customers, debt consolidation, or merchant cash advances, are all a bit different from each other, and different from a line of credit.
+Small business loans, including those designed for bad credit customers, debt consolidation, emergency business loans (which may carry a higher interest rate), or merchant cash advances, are all a bit different from each other, and different from a line of credit.
 In all cases, they provide a lump sum loan amount to the borrower, which is then repaid over time with interest – either on a fixed calendar schedule or a variable sales-driven schedule.

 It’s a once-and-done proposition – you get the money, then repay it over time.
 You can’t draw against the loan again as you can with a line of credit, or adjust your balances up or down on a revolving basis.
 It’s more predictable in terms of budgeting your repayment and outstanding amounts, but far less flexible than using a business line of credit.

 How Can I Apply for a Business Line of Credit?